Skip to main content

 Ceviche de corvina (Sea Bass Ceviche)

-Fresh corvina (Pacific sea bass) cured in lime juice with onions, cilantro, ají chombo peppers, salt.
-Panama's signature ceviche uses ultra-fresh fish from Gulf of Panama, marinated 15-30 minutes until opaque.
-Served in small cups with soda crackers (galletas saladas).
-Street vendors in Panama City's Mercado de Mariscos (Seafood Market) serve ceviche fresh daily - catch arrives morning, sold by afternoon.
-Coastal tradition dating to indigenous fishing communities.
-November sustainable fishing initiatives promote responsible corvina consumption.
-Refreshing, tangy, spicy - essential Panama experience.
+Fresh corvina (Pacific sea bass) cured in lime juice with onions, cilantro, ají chombo peppers, and salt.
+Panama's signature ceviche relies on fish straight from the Gulf of Panama, marinated 15 to 30 minutes until it turns opaque.
+It's served in small cups with soda crackers (galletas saladas).
+Vendors at Panama City's Mercado de Mariscos sell it fresh every day, with the morning's catch usually gone by afternoon.
+The dish traces back to indigenous fishing communities along the coast, and recent fishing initiatives now encourage responsible corvina catches.
+It's tangy and cold with a chili kick, and worth ordering wherever you find it fresh.

 Arroz con guandú (Rice with Pigeon Peas)